ur-tcs/Programming-2-ParallelismConcurrency/README.md

 # Programming-2-ParallelismConcurrency
-Skeleton for the Exercise for the course Programming II SoSe2025
+Skeleton for the exercise 6 of the course Programming II SoSe2025